floatinose/metaplex/README.md

 Added GIF implementation in this branch, instead of the PNG one.

+If you facing issues at uploading again new gifs, delete the content inside .cache folder.

 ## Important NOTE

 Metaplex now follows a release versioning process called semantic versioning.
 If you are make a new market place, launching a candy machine or any live project that will handle real money, we recommend using a release tag.
 Using a release tag will ensure that new changes don't break your UI.